mobility-es/Mobile-HTML5-Samples/hello-world/README.md

 #Hello World

 A basic single view application using the AIQ JS API.
-This Hello World application updates the title in the navigation bar once it's loaded.
+This Hello World application is the part of the [tutorial](https://appeariq.com).
+It shows how to retrieve and display a list of business documents.

 **Applies To**